Alamofire/AlamofireImage/Documentation/AlamofireImage 3.0 Migration Guide.md

 ## Requirements

-AlamofireImage 3.0 officially supports iOS 9+, tvOS 9+, macOS 10.11+, watchOS 2.0+, Xcode 8 and Swift 3.0.
+- iOS and tvOS 9.0+, macOS 10.11+, watchOS 2.0+
+- Xcode 8.0+
+- Swift 3.0+

+For those of you that would like to use AlamofireImage on iOS 8 or macOS 10.9, please use the latest tagged 2.x release which supports both Swift 2.2 and 2.3.

 ## Benefits of Upgrading